 Memory is essential to cognitive processes and learning.
-Our brain has two distinct types of memory: short-term memory or working memory, and long-term memory which we will present in this article.
+Our brain has two distinct types of memory: short-term memory or working memory, and long-term memory, including health, which we will present in this article.

 It is this second memory mechanism that allows us to encode and preserve our memories over time, sometimes over many years, as shown by certain childhood memories that we retain as adults.